 Committee and Chair

-Each of the three committees have a Board-approved terms of reference, an annual due diligence work plan and a Chair who reports back to the Board on the committee’s activities.
-The Chair of the Board of Directors and the Governance and Compensation Committee ensure the Board’s independence is respected and preserved.
+Each of the four committees have a Board-approved terms of reference, an annual due diligence work plan and a Chair who reports back to the Board on the committee’s activities.
+The Chair of the Board of Directors and the People, Governance & Nominating Committe ensure the Board’s independence is respected and preserved.

 > 2022 Committee Descriptions (PDF)